Shein: 2008–2012: founding and early business model

-2012—2019: Rebranding and integrated retailer status
+2012–2019: rebranding and retailer status

-Shein made their products available in Spain, France, Russia, Italy, and Germany in the early 2010s; as well as selling cosmetics, shoes, purses, and jewelry, in addition to women's clothing.
+Shein made their products available in Spain, France, Russia, Italy, and Germany in the early 2010s; in addition to selling women's clothing, the company sells cosmetics, shoes, purses, and jewelry.
 In 2012, the company established the current website and began using social media marketing by collaborating with fashion bloggers for giveaways and advertising items on Facebook, Instagram, and Pinterest.

 In 2014, Shein acquired Romwe, a Chinese e-commerce retailer, making it a "fully integrated retailer."
-By 2016 the company had 100 employees and had already established its headquarters in Guangzhou, China.
+By 2016, the company had 100 employees and had already established its headquarters in Guangzhou.
 The firm's name changed again in 2015 from Sheinside to Shein, claiming that it needed a name that was simpler to remember and easy to find online.

 By 2016, Xu gathered a team of 800 designers and prototype makers that manufactured Shein-branded clothing.
 The company began improving its supply chain, excluding vendors that provided low-quality items or photos.

-By 2019, its merchandise was featured on daytime television shows in the United States with other internet businesses such as Fashion Nova and Zaful.
-Meanwhile, fashion influencers also displayed Shein products in haul videos alongside other well-known retailers.
-Despite being an online retail store, Shein also opened up pop-up shops for people who do not wish to purchase online.